 Katelyn Sussli, Communications Coordinator

-responsibility is to inform the Butler community about different
+to inform the Butler community about different volunteer

-volunteer opportunities occurring both on and off campus.
-This is
+opportunities occurring both on and off campus.
+This is done by

-done by sending out a weekly email about volunteer opportunities
+sending out a weekly email about volunteer opportunities and also

-and also keeping the social media sites updated and current.
+keeping the social media sites updated and current.
+Katelyn enjoys

-Katelyn really enjoys position because she has the opportunity to
+her position because she has the opportunity to work the different

-work the different members of the Volunteer Center staff to help
+members of the Volunteer Center staff to help publicize different

 Before coming to Butler, Katelyn never had a single social issue